Granddave/kostal-dataexporter/README.md

 [dashboard-influxdb2.json](dashboard-influxdb2.json) to use it in your Grafana instance.

-## Note
+## A note on compatability

-This is just a quick-and-dirty script to grab to content of the REST-API of my Kostal Piko 7.0 Inverter.
-This might be usable on other Inverters aswell.
+This is just a quick-and-dirty script to grab to content of the REST-API served by the Kostal Piko inverter.

+Tested inverters:

+* Kostal Piko 7
+* Kostal Piko 15

+Might work on other models as well.